danielgross/localpilot/README.md

 Yes!, I'm sure it can be, I just haven't had the time.
 Please do submit a pull request if you're into that sort of thing!

+**Should there be a meta-model that routes to a 1b for autocomplete, 7b for more complex autocomplete, and a 34b for program completion?**

+Hmm, that seems like an interesting idea.

 **Is it good?**

 Only if your network is bad.
 I don't think it's competitive if you have fast Internet.
 But it sure is awesome on airplanes and while tethering!